-- (a) The leasehold land and factory buildings and certain plant and machinery are pledged to secure bank borrowings as disclosed in Note 25. - (b) Other assets comprise motor vehicles, office equipment, furniture, fittings and office renovation. - (c) Property, plant and equipment purchased by the Group during the financial year were by means of:
+- (a) The leasehold land and factory buildings and certain plant and machinery are pledged as securities for bank borrowings as disclosed in Note 27. - (b) Other assets comprise motor vehicles, office equipment, furniture, fittings and office renovation. - (c) During the financial year, the Group acquired property, plant and equipment with an aggregate cost of RM7,164,000 (2014: RM18,926,000) by means of: